OpsLevel Logo

 OpsLevel vs. Cortex: What’s the best internal developer portal?

-Automated Service Catalog vs. Manual Overhead
+Automated Software Catalog vs. Manual Overhead

 Cortex: A Manual Process

-One of the primary pain points with Cortex is the manual effort required to maintain its service catalog.
+One of the primary pain points with Cortex is the manual effort required to maintain its catalog.
 While Cortex offers integrations, it relies heavily on webhook-based connections that often require developers to manually configure and update services.
 This process introduces operational overhead and increases the risk of out-of-date information across your catalog.

 Organizations using Cortex report that keeping their service catalog current often demands significant hands-on involvement, slowing down operations and making it harder to trust the accuracy of their service data.